Supervisory Control of Discrete-event Systems under Attacks: Existence of supervisor achieving specifications

-For simplicity of notation, we denote by $A P:\Sigma^*\to2^{\Delta^*}$ the {\em attacked observation map} obtained from the composition $A P := A\circ P$.
-We introduce a new notion of observability under a set of attacks, which can be seen as a direct extension of the conventional observability notion introduced in \cite{Cieslak1988, Lin1988}. \begin{definition}[Observability under attacks] {\em Given an attack set $\mathcal{A}$, we say that a prefix-closed language $K\subset L$ is $P$-observable under the attack set $\mathcal{A}$ if
+A necessary and sufficient condition for the existence of a solution to the supervision of $K$ under $\mathcal{A}$ can be expressed in terms of a notion of observability that extends the conventional one presented in Section~\ref{se:background}.
+Given an attack set $\mathcal{A}$, we say that a prefix-closed language $K\subset L$ is \emph{$P$-observable for the attack set $\mathcal{A}$} if

-where the relation $R_{A,A'}$ contains all pairs of strings that may result in attacked observation maps $AP$ and $A'P$ with a common string of output symbols, i.e.,
+where the relation $R_{A,\bar A}$ contains all pairs of strings that may result in attacked observation maps $AP$ and $\bar AP$ with a common string of output symbols, i.e.,